iot-aicha/soil-moisture-iot/README.md

 📷 Project Setup

-Here's how the sensor is wired:
+Here's how the project is on the web :

 ![the web page Setup](images/web-interface.png)

+and those are the devices used :

 ![the virtual devices used](images/sensor-actuator.png)

 🙌 Acknowledgments